ⓘ 23 April 2026

 For instructions on updating the software on your device, you can check the user manual or follow the steps below:

-• Step 1.
-Make sure your phone is on and connected to Wi-Fi.
+1. Make sure your phone is connected to secure Wi-Fi before updating the software on your device.

-• Step 10.
-Towards end of software update process, your phone will provide an option “Restart now” to complete the update process.
+10. Towards the end of the software update process, your phone will provide an option “Restart now” to complete the update process.

 Note: